gluesql/gluesql/docs/docs/storages/supported-storages/parquet-storage.md

 3. Incompatibility with Parquet Physical Types:

 GlueSQL currently lacks support for certain Parquet physical types, specifically INT96 and FIXED_LENGTH_BYTE_ARRAY.
 As a result, when executing data modification queries like INSERT or UPDATE on Parquet files, the data type for these columns will be transformed.
-Columns originally in the INT96 type will be changed to GlueSQL's int128, and those in FIXED_LENGTH_BYTE_ARRAY will be converted to GlueSQL's bytea type.
+Columns originally in the `INT96` type will be changed to GlueSQL's `Int128`, and those in `FIXED_LENGTH_BYTE_ARRAY` will be converted to GlueSQL's `Bytea` type.
 This conversion can have implications on data consistency and might necessitate additional transformations when interacting with other systems or tools that expect the original Parquet physical types.

 ## Conclusion